 Adding your background image to your green screen video.

-Once your green or blue screen video clip is filmed, you’re ready to use a video editing programme or green screen software to remove the coloured background and add in your new scene.
+Once your green or blue screen video clip is filmed, you’re ready to use a video editing program or green screen software to remove the colored background and add in your new scene.
 Follow these tips to ensure a smooth edit in Adobe Premiere Pro.

 Lock in your content before keying out the footage.

-Before you spend time editing out your green screen background or even doing colour correction on your footage, complete a rough edit.
+Before you spend time editing out your green screen background, or even doing color correction on your footage, complete a rough edit.
 You don’t want to spend time doing these complex tasks on frames that won’t make the final cut.

 Use the Ultra Key tool.

 Once your footage is narrowed down, use the Ultra Key tool in Adobe Premiere Pro to key out the background.
 Open the Effects panel and then the Ultra Key tab.
-Use the Eyedropper tool to choose your key colour, selecting an area on the green or blue screen.
+Use the Eyedropper tool to choose your key color, selecting an area on the green or blue screen.
 If you’re lucky, this will do most of the work for you.
-Otherwise, adjust the sliders labelled Matte Generation, Matte Clean-up, Spill Suppression and Colour Correction.
+Otherwise, adjust the sliders labeled Matte Generation, Matte Cleanup, Spill Suppression, and Color Correction.
 These will tweak the way in which your key is being removed.

 Consider edits to your new background.